 In the race to build the next wave of intelligent systems, large language models (LLMs) are stepping into surprising new roles.
 One of the more interesting use cases is having these AI models act as “judges” to evaluate other models.
 It’s a concept that’s already saving teams a ton of manual labor, but questions remain: Can an LLM truly catch every subtle error?
 What happens when a situation calls for human intuition or deep domain expertise?

 The reality is that human reviewers still offer a level of contextual understanding that AI can’t fully replicate.
 Rather than treat these approaches as competing solutions, many in the industry are finding that llm-as-a-judge plus human evaluation is the most effective combination.
-In this article, we’ll explore what exactly is an LLM judge, how does it stack up against human evaluation, and why combining these approaches make the most sense.
+In this article, we’ll explore what exactly an LLM judge is, how it stacks up against human evaluation, and why combining these approaches makes the most sense.

 What is "LLM as a judge"?

-An "LLM as a judge" is an AI model that's specifically trained to review and assess outputs from other AI models.
+An "LLM as a judge" is an AI model that reviews and assesses outputs from other AI models.
 It became popular because the sheer amount of AI-generated data has grown very quickly and, at the same time, language models became smarter – smart enough to evaluate themselves.
 Models like GPT-4 make good judges since they provide fast, consistent, and easily repeatable assessments.

 AI teams often use LLM judges as a quick initial check, highlighting obvious successes or problems before human evaluators get involved.
 This method simplifies and accelerates evaluations and is especially useful for tasks like automated testing, continuous integration processes, and quickly refining AI models.